fraschetti/tattle-phone/README.md

 #### USB audio adapter
 - Search for "USB Sound Card Adapter" on eBay or AliExpress
+- This model comes with a rather annoying red status LED which illuminates whenever the adapter is in use
+  - It was literally a two minute task to slice open the case with a utility knife, desolder the surface mount LED, and put the case back together with a bit of cyanoacrylate ("super glue")
 ![USB Audio Adapter](/assets/Tattle_Phone_USB_Audio_Adapter.png?raw=true)

 #### PCB screw terminal block